 The concept of QS has been recently developed in Europe and the United States, starting in the 90s (Grönroos, 1994).
-The QS of HPS has been a little investigated aspect because it is a difficult dimension to quantify and regulate and is less tangible than price ranges.
-However, users notice when it is missing (Palacios, 2000).
+The QS of HPS has been an aspect little investigated because it is a difficult dimension to quantify, to regulate and it is less tangible than price ranges.
+However, users do notice when it is missing (Palacios, 2000).
 The main contributions to SQ models are those made by Grönroos with his theoretical contribution to the definition and characteristics of the services, the SERVQUAL model by Parasuramant et al. (1985, 1988); and the SERVPERF Model by Croning & Taylor (1992), which are analyzed below.

 The evolution of the SERVQUAL model began when Parasuraman et al. (1985) concluded that QS consists of 10 dimensions: 1.
 Reliability: which implies coherence in action.
-2. Responsiveness: refers to the will and skill of employees to provide good services.
-3. Professionalism means having the skills and knowledge necessary to provide good services.
-4. Accessibility: how easily the client can approach and contact the company.
-5. Courtesy includes the courtesy, respect, kindness, and consideration of the service personnel with the clients.
-6. Communication: This implies listening to customers and keeping them current.
-7. Credibility means trust, honesty, and keeping the customer's interest in mind.
-8. Security refers to the client being free from dangers or doubts.
+2. Responsiveness: which refers to the will and skill of employees to provide good services.
+3. Professionalism: which means having the skills and knowledge necessary to provide good services.
+4. Accessibility: which regards how easily the client can approach and contact the company.
+5. Courtesy: which includes the courtesy, respect, kindness and consideration of the service personnel with the clients.
+6. Communication: which implies listening to customers and keeping them up to date.
+7. Credibility: which means trust, honesty and keeping the customer's interest in mind.
+8. Security: which refers to the client being free from dangers or doubts.
 9. Understanding: which required adapting the service to the client's needs.
-10. Tangible elements: which include physical evidence of the service provided.
+10. Tangible elements: which includes physical evidence of the service provided.

 Moreover, Parasuraman et al. (1985) concluded that QS is meeting or exceeding customer expectations.
-QS is the difference between expectations and perceptions: expectations are promises companies make to customers; perceptions are how customers receive services through moments of truth.
+QS is the difference between expectations and perceptions: expectations are promises that companies make to customers; perceptions are the ways that customers receive services through moments of truth.
 After conducting complementary studies and validating them with the multivariate analysis technique, Parasuraman et al. (1988) reduced the SERVQUAL scale to five factors: 1.
 Tangibility: Presentation of the physical facilities, equipment, personnel, and communication media.
 2 Reliability: Ability to perform the promised service reliably.
 3. Responsiveness: Willingness to help users and provide fast service.
 4. Security: Knowledge and care shown by employees and their skills to inspire credibility and trust.
 5. Empathy: Individualized attention that companies offer to their clients.